 Samsung is said to be considering a final design between two prototypes it is believed to be considering.
 One is longer horizontally when the screen is unfolded and the other is longer vertically.
 A 4-inch external display allows users to have access to emails, notifications, and messages without having to unfold the unit.

 The company confirmed that it would launch foldable handsets and 5G phones next year.
-As for the outlook for 2019, smartphone market demand is expected to slightly grow mainly driven by premium segments.
+As for the outlook for 2019, smartphone market demand is expected to grow slightly mainly driven by premium segments.
 However, competition is likely to intensify across all segments as key features of premium models continue to expand to mid- to low-end models.

 It’s unclear at this time whether the Galaxy F foldable handset will come with 5G support or not.
 The foldable phone is expected to be teased in November at the SDC19 developer conference.
 While the Samsung event begins on November 7 we should at least have a much better idea about what Samsung is planning at the conference.